-Using air purifiers in dental offices can help reduce COVID-19 spread and help protect dental patients.
-This is important as dental offices may be high-risk places for COVID-19 spread and infection.
-During a dental operation or surgery, patients must remove their mask, and airborne particles and aerosols in the clinic post a risk of contamination and infection.
-This article covers coronavirus protection in the dentist office, including masks and air purifiers as possible means of reducing virus transmission for dentists and dental clinic workers.
+Air purifiers in dentist offices can help reduce COVID-19 spread and help protect dental patients.
+This is important as dentist offices may be high-risk areas for COVID-19 and delta variant spread.
+This article covers COVID-19 protection in dentist offices, including masks and air purifiers as possible means of reducing virus transmission for dentists and dental clinic workers.

 The CDC released guidance for dental practices and settings recently.
-They recommend that dentists screen patients intensively and wear face masks, but what else can dental clinics do to protect their workers and their patients?
-Let’s break this down into 2 parts: masks and air purifiers.
+They recommend that dentists screen patients intensively and wear face masks.
+But what else can dental clinics do to protect their workers and their patients?
+Let’s break this down into 2 parts: masks and air purifiers (filters).

-Using Air Purifiers to Filter COVID-19 In Dental Offices
+Using Air Purifiers to Filter COVID-19 in Dentist Offices

 But there’s a problem.
 Dental patients often have to remove their mask for a dental operation or surgery.
 In those cases, using an air purifier may be another way to help reduce the spread of any viruses.